ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: Introduction

-Studying charged probes in the AdS black hole background, is expected to lead to an improved understanding of heavy operators with global $U(1)$ charge on the boundary, particularly, strongly coupled CFTs at large charges\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Orlando:2019hte,Gaume:2020bmp}.
-The set up involving charged particles in charged AdS black hole backgrounds, particularly with the inclusion of cosmological constant, allows an exploration of WGC in the AdS/CFT setting\cite{Nakayama:2015hga,Harlow:2022gzl,Aharony:2021mpc,Benjamin:2016fhe,Montero:2016tif,Crisford:2017gsb,Montero:2018fns}.
-This was in fact exploited recently in ~\cite{Moitra:2023yyc}, where the demanding the positivity of anomalous dimension of certain double-twist operators in the dual CFT (in the large-spin expansion) is found to precisely reproduce the WGC bound in the flat-space limit, as well as for small and large AdS black holes.
+Studying charged probes in the AdS black hole background, is expected to lead to an improved understanding of anomalous dimensions of heavy-light double twist operators with global $U(1)$ charge on the boundary, particularly, strongly coupled CFTs at large spin as well as charges\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Orlando:2019hte,Gaume:2020bmp}.
+Although, there are considerable differences in the way one takes the large spin and large charge limits of composite CFT operators, under reasonable assumptions, it can be used to study the connection of stable circular orbits with WGC conjecture~\cite{Moitra:2023yyc}.
+The set up involving charged particles in charged AdS black hole backgrounds, particularly with the inclusion of cosmological constant, allows an exploration of WGC in the AdS/CFT setting\cite{Nakayama:2015hga,Harlow:2022ich,Aharony:2021mpc,Benjamin:2016fhe,Montero:2016tif,Crisford:2017gsb,Montero:2018fns}.
+This was in fact exploited recently in ~\cite{Moitra:2023yyc}, where, demanding the positivity of anomalous dimension of certain double-twist operators in the dual CFT (in the large-spin and charge expansion) is found to precisely reproduce the WGC bound for small and large AdS black holes, as well as in the flat-space limit.
 In addition, it is found that the ISCOs in the AdS black holes stop existing precisely above the limit where the charge to mass ratio saturates the WGC bound.